 ---|---|---|

-get_chemicals_in_reaction | self, rxn_index: int | {int} |
+get_chemicals_in_reaction | rxn_index :int | {int} |

-Return a SET of indices (being a set, it's NOT in any particular order) of all the chemicals in the specified reaction :param rxn_index: An integer with the (zero-based) index to identify the reaction of interest :return: A SET of indices of the chemicals involved in the above reaction Note: being a set, it's NOT in any particular order |
+Return a SET of indices (being a set, they're NOT in any particular order) of all the chemicals participating in the i-th reaction :param rxn_index: An integer with the (zero-based) index to identify the reaction of interest :return: A SET of indices of the chemicals involved in the above reaction Note: being a set, it's NOT in any particular order |

 name | arguments | returns |